bruno-c/teambox-talker/server/doc/protocol.md

 "user" is a hash containing the profile information of the user connecting to the room and "token" the authentication token for that user.

+If the authentication is successful, the connection is left open and the server replies with:

+    {"type":"connected"}

-If the authentication is successful, the connection is left open, if not, the connection is closed after the following message is sent by the server:
+if not, the connection is closed after the following message is sent by the server:

     {"type":"error","message":"Authentication failed"}